 What Different Foods Contain Umami?

 As we mentioned, MSG is typically produced in a laboratory.
 However, many foods that we consume are naturally abundant with a source of umami that produces amino acids.
 Some examples include rice, milk, and soybeans.
 When these are fermented to create products such as sake, cheese, and soy sauce, the protein degrades creating additional umami-producing amino acids.
+Another good example is kimchi, a fermented Korean dish.

 Other examples of foods that are sources of amino acids include meat and dried mushrooms.
 However, these tend to include IMP and GMP as well which can interact with some amino acids causing umami to multiply.

-Making Umami in Food
+Adding Umami to Food

 While umami is generally a hallmark of Japanese cuisine, it has become one of the pillars for taste in all regions of the world.
 Despite the taste receptors responsible for umami not being discovered until 2002, cooks have always strived to increase the levels of umami in food.
 Now that we understand umami a little better than in the past, you can increase the umami taste in foods at home.